 In February 2018 the Harlequins announced Dombrandt's signature for the following season.

 In June 2019 he was one of four uncapped players named in England's preliminary World Cup training squad.
 The following month, he was recalled to the England training squad to replace injured Brad Shields.
+He failed to make an appearance but earned another squad call up ahead of the Barbarians and final round of the Six Nations in 2020.

 |2018 - present|